chrismo/platform-ws-services/README.md

 ##Work Sample

-- Add the necessary functionality in `listener.go` and `notififer.go` to be able to send notifications based on whether a new or resolved incident has been received (*note*: this should be determinable with the calls to Alerter)
+- Add the necessary functionality in `listener.go` and `notifier.go` to be able to send notifications based on whether a new or resolved incident has been received (*note*: this should be determinable with the calls to Alerter)
-- Implement the PagerDuty (`model_pagerduty.go`) and Slack (`model_slack.go`) notifications by making calls in `notififer.go`, a function `getInfo` has already been provided that extracts the necessary model data from a check
+- Implement the PagerDuty (`model_pagerduty.go`) and Slack (`model_slack.go`) notifications by making calls in `notifier.go`, a function `getInfo` has already been provided that extracts the necessary model data from a check

 ***HINTS:***